The Market Need

-The solution offers the ability to support fragmentation, reassembly, and reordering of packets to compensate for differentiated delay as a means to connect wireless radio equipment.
+The solution offers the ability to load balance a single flow’s traffic over multiple ports as a means to connect multiple point-to-point wireless radio devices, and supports reordering to compensate for differentiated delay.
 This bonding technology ensures optimum performance and improves the transmitted throughput by dynamically distributing data along multiple wireless links of different speeds and technologies.
 This allows operators to increase the maximum transmission distance and overcome interruptions or slow wireless transmission due to inclement weather.

 The ENET Wireless Backhaul solution features Ethernity’s rich networking technology packaged with site-to-site secured connectivity or aggregation of multiple virtual private networks (VPNs) in a single low-power appliance.

 ENET Wireless Backhaul is ideal for implementing within a 4G/5G Indoor or Outdoor Unit or within an SD-WAN deployment.

 The solution is available on Ethernity’s UEP-60 and UEP-20 Universal Edge Platforms with up to 40Gbps traffic spread over 10GbE and multiple 1GbE ports, as well as on commercial off-the-shelf servers using Ethernity’s ACE-NIC FPGA SmartNICs.